June 18th, 2020

 I sometimes think of Jon Kabat’s Zinn’s comment; “You only have moments to live.”
 It’s a reminder to us to try to live in the present moment as much as we can; savouring the taste of our food, the sound of birdsong, or the company of a loved one.
 The experience of living through a pandemic, as well as dealing with MND, makes the goal of living in the moment ever more challenging, but perhaps ever more urgent.

 Dr. Ailín O’Dea is a Clinical Psychologist working in Beaumont Hospital as part of Prof. Orla Hardiman’s team.
-She is involved in a study that looks at the impact of online groups for families and caregivers of people with MND.
+Along with her colleague Caroline Wheeler, is involved in a study that looks at the impact of online groups for families and caregivers of people with MND.
 The groups are structured and run over six to eight weeks.
 They offer a chance to meet others in a similar position and learn new skills.

 - https://www2.hse.ie/wellbeing/mental-health/covid-19/minding-your-mental-health-during-the-coronavirus-outbreak.html Great mental health advice and links to lots of supports.